Hornbill-Docs/esp-user-guide/esp-user-guide/bookmarks.md

 # Bookmarks
 Bookmarks allow each user to save any Hornbill web page for quick access later.
-In addition, a full history of all the Hornbill web pages a user visit persists across browsers and sessions and provides contextual information about the bookmark and history pages.
+In addition, a full history of all the Hornbill web pages a user has visited persists across browsers and sessions and provides contextual information about the bookmark and history pages.

 ## Bookmark categories
 In order to bookmark content, you must first create bookmark categories against which to add the bookmarks.